mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 {% highlight lua %}
 x = torch.randn(10)
 y = mlp:forward(x)
-print(y) -- returns the probability of each class
+print(y) -- returns the log probability of each class
 {% endhighlight %}

 Now that we know how to use the classifier, we can compute its accuracy: